 - Pray for fairness for the workers who harvest our food

-- Encourage Wendy’s and Publix to join the Fair Food Program by dropping off a letter to the manager of a nearby Wendy’s
+- Encourage Wendy’s to join the Fair Food Program by dropping off a letter to the manager of a nearby Wendy’s

 - Join a Fair Food committee in your own city or form one.
-E-mail Andrew Kang Barlett at email@example.com and put “find a fair food committee near me” in the subject line.
+Email Andrew Kang Bartlett at email@example.com for information.

-- Give generously to the One Great Hour of Sharing offering which supports the PC(USA)’s work on the Campaign for Fair Food, a ministry of the Presbyterian Hunger Program
+- Donate to the One Great Hour of Sharing offering which supports the Presbyterian Hunger Program’s work on the Campaign for Fair Food

 General Assembly Policy